Heather King, Phd

 What company does Heather King, Phd work for?

-What is Heather King, Phd's role at the current company?
+What is Heather King, Phd's role at Impact Genome?

-Heather King, Phd's current role is Vice President of Verification.
+Heather King, Phd is listed as Vice President of Verification at Impact Genome.

 What schools did Heather King, Phd attend?